seedcase-project/seedcase-website/community/contribute/team/events/2022-10-in-person/index.md

 -   Dinner on Oct 25th (details in invite)

--   2-days at SDCA in Forum (room in calendar invite)
+-   2-days at SDCA in Forum (rooms in calendar invite)

 -   **Aims of meeting**:

     -   Get to know each other.
     -   Discuss and decide on how we will work together.
     -   Discuss how we include others outside of team in contributing.
-    -   Brainstorm some potential name for the product.
+    -   Brainstorm some potential names for the product.

 ## Schedule